nickchase/k0s/docs/examples/metallb-loadbalancer.md

     Other installation methods are available in the [MetalLB's official documentation](https://metallb.org/installation/).

-2. Create ConfigMap for MetalLB
+2. Create the `ConfigMap` for MetalLB

-    Next you need to create ConfigMap, which includes an IP address range for the load balancer.
+    Next you need to create a `ConfigMap`, which includes an IP address range for the load balancer.
 The pool of IPs must be dedicated to MetalLB's use.
-You can't reuse for example the Kubernetes node IPs or IPs controlled by other services.
+For example, you can't reuse the Kubernetes node IPs or IPs controlled by other services.
 You can, however, use private IP addresses, for example 192.168.1.180-192.168.1.199, but then you need to take care of the routing from the external network if you need external access.
 In this example, we don't need it.

-    Create a YAML file accordingly, and deploy it: ```kubectl apply -f metallb-l2-pool.yaml```
+    Create a YAML file and deploy it:

+    ```shell
+    kubectl apply -f metallb-l2-pool.yaml
+    ```
+With the YAML file of:

    ```YAML
    ---